idaholab/moose/modules/tensor_mechanics/doc/content/source/interfacekernels/CZMInterfaceKernel.md

 \end{aligned}
 \end{equation}

-This is the residual equation implemented in the `CZMInterfaceKernel`.
+These are the residual equations implemented in the `CZMInterfaceKernel`.
 The traction vector $T$ is provided to the `CZMInterfaceKernel` by the `CZMMaterial`.

 ### Jacobian

-Assuming the traction being only a function of the displacement jump vector
+Assuming the traction being only a function of the displacement jump vector $\Delta U$:
 \begin{equation}
  \Delta U = u^- - u^+
 \end{equation}